andrew40404/parse-server/README.md

-# Installing Node Exporter on IBM Cloud
+# Installing Parse Server on IBM Cloud

-This document will describe how to install Node Exporter on IBM Cloud using Kubernetes services.
+This document will describe how to install Parse Server on IBM Cloud using Kubernetes services.

 **Step 1 provision Kubernetes Cluster**